SloppySushi/KTANE/README.md

 > - second the line number
 > - starting at 1 ( not 0)

+> NOTE : '*' on the map is indicating the starting point

 When running the script you're prompted for inputs:
 - first provide the map identification ( red circle , 2,4 )